Mailu/Mailu/docs/configuration.rst

 This ensures that users behind a NAT don't get locked out when a single client is misconfigured... but also potentially allow for users to attack each-other.

+The ``AUTH_RATELIMIT_EXEMPTION`` (default: '') is a comma separated list of network CIDRs that won't be subject to any form of rate limiting.
+Specifying ``0.0.0.0/0, ::/0`` there is a good way to disable rate limiting altogether.

 The ``TLS_FLAVOR`` sets how Mailu handles TLS connections.
 Setting this value to ``notls`` will cause Mailu not to server any web content!
 More on :ref:`tls_flavor`.